-To register for the UK/US DE Workshop, please select from one of the following options.
+To register for the UK/US DE Workshop or add a short course to an existing registration, please select from one of the following options.

 Some organizations have installed web filters that prevent on-line registration from inside their facilities.
 If this appears to be true for you, please try again off-site or use the registration option below.

 Adobe's free Acrobat Reader is required to view and print our registration forms, which are in PDF format.
 If you do not already have this product, click here to download this free software.

 Persons requesting cancellation through 15 May will receive a full refund.
 Cancellations after 15 May are subject to a $100 cancellation fee.
 There will be no refunds after 6 June.

 The UK/US Directed Energy Workshop is SECRET and limited to U.S. and U.K. citizens with the necessary visit request on file with government offices.
 Please read below for details on requirements for participation in the Workshop.
 Covered are: Security Clearances, Classified Proceedings, Onsite Security, and for US Attendees, the Request for International Visit and Authority for Foreign Travel.

 British Citizens: All British Citizens attending the Workshop need to have a valid and current Security Clearance which must be sent via this form to the Defence Academy at least two weeks prior to the Workshop.
 (Send to Lynn Cade at firstname.lastname@example.org and copy Dave Benge DBenge.email@example.com).

 U.S. Citizens: US Citizens wishing to participate in the UKUS DE Workshop must submit a classified visit request to DEPS via the Joint Personnel Adjudication System (JPAS) according to AFI 31-101 and the NISPOM with the following information:

 Visit requests due by 15 May 2017.
 For questions regarding clearances or verification of receipt please call Tiffany Bjelke at (505) 998-4910.